 African Rock Python (python sebae natalensis) had a big meal that will keep it going until the next rain season, or another year from today, the day of its last meal.
 Now is ready for hibernation up to December.
 Its length is about 5 m.
 In Zimbabwe an African Rock Python is the only snake (or reptile) on the list of the Special Protected Species (SPS).

 Ophious as a keen birder was most excited to see a collared palm thrush along the section of the river close to the staff village.
 Although the distribution maps show this species all the way along the Zambezi river from Kasane to the Indian ocean, none of our team have recorded a sighting along this particular section of the river.
-Perhaps they have always been there, and we’ve been too busy to notice, or perhaps they have made an appearance to remind us that Nature is full of wonder.
+Perhaps they have always been there, and we’ve been too busy to notice, or perhaps they have made an appearance to remind us the Nature is full of wonder.

 The sightings report also records, a monitor lizard “attacked Sara at East camp” (no contact was made, and neither the water monitor or Sara were harmed in the incident…).
 To found out more on this particular sighting or any others, reach out to us.